shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Safe

-At level 5, you learn how to make yourself less vulnerable.
-As an action, you can spend 10 Spell Points to make yourself ethereal.
-While you are ethereal:
+At level 5, you learn how to make yourself uninteractable.
+As an action, you can spend 10 Spell Points to make yourself intangible.
+While you are intangible:

 -   You can pass through walls, creatures, objects, and other tangible materials.
 -   You are untargetable and immune to all damage types.
 -   Your attacks don’t deal damage.
--   Your spells don’t deal damage, don’t heal, don’t grant 0 temporary hp, can’t kill a creature, and can’t revive a creature.
+-   Your spells don’t deal damage, don’t heal, don’t grant temporary hp, can’t kill a creature, and can’t revive a creature.

 The duration of this effect is equal to your Spell Duration.